-The objectives of the program are: 1) accomplish needed conservation work on public lands, 2) provide gainful em-ployment for 15-18-year-old males and females from all social, economie, ethnic and social classifications and 3) develop derstanding and appreciants participating youths of the nation's natural environment and heritage.
+The objectives of the program are: 1) accomplish needed conservation work on public lands, 2) provide gainful employment for 15-18-year-old males and females from all social, economic, ethnic and social classifications and 3) develop an understanding and appreciation in participating youths of the nation's natural environment and heritage.

 A summary of the job is maintaining public parks and operating hand and power tools.
-Job assignments are made in accordance with child
+Job assignments are made in accordance with child must be in by April 12, 1974 where they will be forwarded to the Office of Youth Opbeen 15 by June 1 and not over year, 2) must be permanent resident of the United States, 3)